gitupdates/Windows-Sandbox-Utilities/CONTRIBUTING.md

 If no existing item describes your issue/feature, great - please file a new issue:

 ### What type of issue do I file?
-- Don't know whether you're reporting an issue or requesting a feature?
-File an issue
-- Want to know if we're planning on building a particular feature?
-File a feature request
+- Found issues in our repository or in Windows Sandbox? __File a bug__
-- Got a great idea for a new feature?
-File a feature request
+- Got a great idea for a new feature? __File a feature request__
-- Found issues in our repository?
-File an issue
-- Found issues in our documentation?
-File a documentation issue
-- Have a question that you don't see answered in docs, blogs, etc.?
-File a documentation issue
+- Found issues in our documentation or have a question that you don't see answered in docs, blogs, etc.? __File a documentation issue__
-- Don't understand how to do something?
-File a 'help-wanted' issue
-- Found an existing issue that describes yours?
-Great - upvote and add additional commentary / info / repro-steps / etc.
+- Found an existing issue that describes yours? __Great - upvote and add additional commentary / info / repro-steps / etc.__

 In general, when you hit "New Issue", select the type of issue closest to what you want to report/ask/request.